aarashfeizi/gps-ssl/README.md

-# GPS-SSL: Guided Positive Sampling to Inject Prior into Self-Supervised Learning
+# GPS: Guided Positive Sampling To Move Away From Data-Augmentation In SSL
-Repository for the "GPS-SSL: Guided Positive Sampling to Inject Prior into Self-Supervised Learning" Paper, submitted to ICLR 2024.
+Repository for the "GPS: Guided Positive Sampling To Move Away From Data-Augmentation In SSL" Paper.

 ## General framework of GPS-SSL: